-Board and Committee succession plans tabled JUN for review. ••• AUG Key business experience and skills required agreed by the Committee.
-Intertrust Head Hunting engaged to assist with the search. • Intertrust Head Hunting provided longlist of potential SEP candidates for consideration. ••• Four candidates shortlisted and interviewed by the OCT Chairman and the members of the Committee.
-Committee candidates and
+Board and Committee succession plans tabled for review.

-Committee considered shortlisted candidates and made recommendation to the Board.
+Key business experience and skills required agreed by the Committee.
+Intertrust Head Hunting\ engaged to assist with the search.

-Board appointed Francisca Castro.
+Intertrust Head Hunting provided longlist of potential candidates for consideration.

-Intertrust Head Hunting is an independent external adviser with no other connection to the Company.
+- Four candidates shortlisted and interviewed by the Chairman and the members of the Committee. - Committee considered shortlisted candidates and made recommendation to the Board. - Board appointed Francisca Castro. - \ Intertrust Head Hunting is an independent external adviser with no other connection to the Company.